 Geopolitical tensions will continue to escalate over the course of the next seven years.

-Governments and institutions will face considerable challenges over the next decade as the international order is restructured and global trends converge.
+Governments and institutions will be tested by considerable challenges over the next decade as the international order is restructured and global trends converge.

 Tensions are rising because citizens around the world are raising questions about the relationship that exists between governments and themselves.
 The social contract that exists between society and their governments is unraveling as people demand increasing levels of security and prosperity.
 Globalization means that domestic conditions are shaped, to an ever-greater degree, by occurrences overseas.